sgclasher/agentic-ai-flow/README.md

 - **Data Transformation Layer**: Utilities to convert ServiceNow data to React Flow format
 - **Automatic Layout Engine**: Uses Dagre for intelligent node positioning
 - **State Management**: Uses Zustand for application state
+- **Secure API Layer**: Next.js API routes provide secure proxying to ServiceNow

+## ServiceNow Integration

+The application connects securely to ServiceNow to retrieve agentic AI data:

+1. **Authentication Flow**:
+   - The application uses a dedicated service account with limited permissions
+   - Credentials are securely passed through the Next.js API route
+   - Basic authentication is used with proper encoding

+2. **Data Access Layer**:
+   - A scripted REST API on the ServiceNow side encapsulates data access logic
+   - The API endpoint (`/api/x_nowge_rfx_ai/ai_relationship_explorer/relationships`) returns pre-formatted data
+   - This approach follows the principle of least privilege - no admin access required

+3. **Data Transformation**:
+   - The Next.js API route normalizes the data structure to match visualization requirements
+   - The FlowVisualizer component transforms the data into React Flow nodes and edges
+   - The Dagre layout algorithm intelligently positions nodes based on relationships

 ## File Structure